Others

 Official Website: park.uconn.edu

-Parking capacity on UConn’s Storrs campus is very limited and highly demanded.
-Parking privileges on the Storrs campus must therefore be judiciously allocated among institutional stakeholders and contractors to maximize the benefits to each.
+Parking on UConn’s Storrs and Regional campuses is limited and in high demand.
+Parking privileges must therefore be judiciously allocated among institutional stakeholders and contractors to maximize the benefits to each.

-This policy applies to all general and trade contractors, construction managers, trucking and delivery drivers and workers while conducting University-contracted business at the Storrs and Depot Campuses.
+This policy applies to all general and trade contractors, construction managers, trucking and delivery drivers and workers while conducting University-contracted business at the Storrs and Regional Campuses except UConn Health.

-Construction equipment is a vehicle that is owned, leased or rented by a University-contracted business primarily for use on a construction site to perform specific construction work or specific construction activity.
-Examples of construction equipment include cranes, mobile cranes, backhoes, front-loaders and rollers.
+Construction Equipment: Construction Equipment is a vehicle that is owned, leased or rented by a University-contracted business primarily for use on a construction site to perform specific construction work or specific construction activity.
+Examples include cranes, mobile cranes, backhoes, front-loaders and rollers.

 Location of Parking for Workers

-During the University’s summer term (mid-May to mid-August), workers can request and receive no-charge parking permits for personal vehicles at designated parking lots at the perimeter of the main Storrs campus on a space available basis.
-University Parking Services will assign separate and distinct contractor parking permits based on availability at locations in closer proximity to worksites, most typically on student parking lots such as Lots C, W and X.
+During the University’s summer term (mid-May to mid-August), workers can request and receive parking permits for Personal Vehicles at designated parking lots on the perimeter of the main Storrs campus on a space-available basis.
+University Parking Services will assign separate and distinct contractor parking permits based on availability at locations in closer proximity to worksites, most typically in student parking lots such as Lots C, W and X. Contractors should not park in off-campus garages or parking lots, public or private, while working on University projects.

 Permitting Process

-All parking permits can be obtained at the University’s Parking Services office located at 3 Discovery Drive in Storrs, CT.
-The Parking Services office is open on all non-holiday business days, typically from 8am to 4:30pm.
+All parking permits can be registered at the University’s Parking Services office located at 3 Discovery Drive in Storrs, CT.
+The Parking Services office is open on all non-holiday business days, typically from 8am to 4:00pm.
 Parking Services can be reached by telephone at (860) 486-4930 and by email sent to parkingservices@uconn.edu.

 In order to obtain a parking permit, the University requires a valid driver’s license, current vehicle registration and proof of automobile insurance.
 Parking permits are issued for a fixed term and any associated fees must be paid at the time of permit issuance.
-Parking permits provided free of charge or purchased are typically issued for periods of one or more months, one or two semesters, or for one year (12 months).
 Each calendar year is divided into three semesters: Spring semester (January – May), Fall semester (August-December), and Summer semester (June – August).
-An expiration date for all University parking permits are established at the time of their issuance.
-Permit holders are responsible for obtaining new parking permits prior to their expiry date when the extension of their privileges is needed.
+An expiration date for all University parking permits is established at the time of their issuance.
+Permit holders are responsible for obtaining new parking permits prior to their expiration date when the extension of their privileges is needed.

 Policy Against Discrimination, Harassment, and Related Interpersonal Violence